iter8-tools/docs/docs/tutorials/chaos/slo-validation-chaos.md

     ??? note "On completion of the LitmusChaos experiment" After the LitmusChaos experiment completes (in ~3600 sec), the phase of the experiment will change to `Completed`.
 At that point, you can verify that the chaos experiment returns a `Pass` verdict.
 The `Pass` verdict states that the application is still running after chaos has ended.

+        When the LitmusChaos experiment is still running, its verdict will be set to `Awaited`.

         ```shell
         kubectl get chaosresults/litmuschaos-httpbin-pod-delete -n default \
         -o=jsonpath='{.status.experimentStatus.verdict}'
         ```

 === "Iter8"
-    Due to chaos injection, and the fact that the number of replicas of the app in the deployment manifest is set to 1, the SLOs are not expected to be satisfied within the Iter8 experiment.
+    Due to chaos injection, and the fact that the number of replicas is set to 1, SLOs are not expected to be satisfied within the Iter8 experiment.
 Verify this is the case.

     ```shell
     # the SLOs assertion is expected to fail